Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Experimental Results

-The respective magnetic entropy change $\Delta S$ at various fields are obtained by integrating $C_{mag}/T$ data from the base temperature and shown in Fig. \ref{F6}(d).
+The respective magnetic entropy change $\Delta S$ in various fields are obtained by integrating $C_{mag}/T$ data from the base temperature and shown in Fig. \ref{F6}(d).
 At 20 K, the saturation value of $\Delta S$ is almost equal to the theoretical value $R$ln2, expected for $S=1/2$, irrespective of the value of applied field, where $R$ is the ideal-gas constant.

-The main findings from our specific heat results are that we did not observe any magnetic LRO down to 0.06 K in Cu(Ampy)ClBr and we observe a ground state with gapped excitations (with two gaps).
+The main findings from our specific heat results are that we did not observe any magnetic LRO down to 0.06 K in Cu(Ampy)ClBr and we observe a ground state with gapped excitations.